 And when people need to flee their homes, Mission Without Borders staff are there to help, utilizing its network of social agencies and churches across multiple countries to help find safe transport and shelter.

-We are there right now on the borders of Ukraine, in Moldova and Romania, offering much needed food, aid, and support to those fleeing the war today, and we will continue to be there to help when the time comes for them to return home and start rebuilding.
+We are there right now in Ukraine, Moldova, and Romania, offering much needed food, aid, and support to those displaced the war today, and we will continue to be there to help when the time comes for them to return home and start rebuilding.